 I treated myself to the patterned ceramic pots for the rest of my plants from Brighton’s Lavender Room.
 They were £8 each – and I bought 6.
 It seems to have become obsessed with plants – I now own 11!
 I love the way they fill my space with green colour.

 Lets talk about my new rug.
 Is it not the most beautiful thing you have ever seen?
 It’s called Cozy Kelim from on-line store, Modern Rugs – and it was an affordable £300.
 It makes me very happy.
 Mostly because I think I have had about 4 different rugs down in this room over the past year and I’m finally settled on this one.
-I love the way the blue/grey colours pull the look of my room together.
+I love the way the blue/grey colours pull the look of my living room makeover together.

 This is the view from the other side of the room into my dining room.
 You can see where the door and the dividing wall once were.
 Knocking through transformed how I use the space – opening up the room and making this area of my home feel light and bright.
 Putting in a huge back door in my dining room helped with letting lots of light in.
 You can see my dining room makeover over here.